sri85/py2js/README.md

 py2js
 =====

-This is a library which shall provide python like methods in javascript
+py2js is stringutil library for javascript.

-Py2Js is a library which aims to provide some useful methods found in python to javascript.
-All you have to do is include py2js.js in the <script> tags to be able to use it.
+Javascript is a wonderful language , but unlike other scripting languages like python which have many useful string manipulation methods. py2js shall provide pythin like string util methods which can be easily used with javascript.